COVID-19: We’re Here to Help

-The State moratorium is currently scheduled to end on September 30, 2021; however, we will not resume disconnections for overdue bills incurred before September 30 until at least February 2022, in accordance with new California Public Utilities Commission guidelines.
+Although the State moratorium will now end on December 31, 2021, we will not resume disconnections for overdue bills incurred before that time until at least February 2022, in accordance with new California Public Utilities Commission guidelines.
 During this time, we urge customers who have fallen behind to contact us if they need assistance.
 We are here to help.

 Other assistance programs available

 - Antelope Valley: Statewide renter assistance program

 - East Lost Angeles: Statewide renter assistance program

 - Kern River Valley: Kern County rental assistance program